Full Subject-Based Banding (Full SBB)

 (b) Providing Secondary 2 students with the opportunity to offer Humanities subjects at a more demanding level

-This is applicable to students who are in Secondary 2 Normal (Academic) in 2020.
+This is applicable to students who are in Secondary 2 Normal (Academic) and Normal (Technical).

 · Eligibility criteria is based on Sec 1 Overall results and subject teacher’s feedback